eclipse-opensmartclide/smartclide-deployment-extension/smartclide-deployment-widget/README.md

 ## How to use the widget example

-In the running application, open the widget using the menu "View" => "Smartclide Widget" To execute the test, run
+In the running application, open the widget using the menu "View" => "SmartclideDeploymentWidget Widget" To execute the test, run
     yarn test